 Once appropriated, moneys are remitted to the sheriff for deposit to his or her bank accounts as provided in Sections 30.50 and 30.51, F.S.
 Moneys appropriated to the sheriff may be expended solely for the purposes appropriated and set forth in the sheriff's budget, as amended.
+Pursuant to Section 30.49(12), F.S., a sheriff may transfer funds between the fund and functional categories and object and sub object code levels after the overall budget has been approved by the board of county commissioners or county budget commission.
 Any unspent moneys remaining at the end of the fiscal year are to be returned to the board of county commissioners.
 In determining the expenditure of appropriations, the sheriff must charge all expenditures to the proper fiscal year and may hold his or her books open for thirty days after the end of the fiscal year to accomplish the proper accounting for expenditures.